BeckBioHub/Random-Forrest-Classifier---Synthsized-Microbiome-Data-/README.md

 This repository demonstrates how to train, evaluate, and apply a **Random Forest classifier** on microbiome relative abundance data.
-It includes preprocessing, cross-validation, model tuning, and visualization of prediction probabilities — including **faceted heatmaps grouped by diet**.
+It includes preprocessing, cross-validation, model tuning, and visualization of prediction probabilities.

 ---
 ```